OOPS-ORG-PHP/mod_chardet/README.md

 ## License

-Copyright &copy; 2016 JoungKyun.Kim and all right reserved.
+&copy; 2021.
+JoungKyun.Kim all right reserved.

 This program is under MPL 1.1 or GPL v2